Science says 92 percent of people don't achieve their goals. Perhaps, most of them have never learned how to effectively set their goals.

 So how do you teach your kids to set their own goals?

-Below, I’ll share four research-based steps for helping your child set effective goals, track progress, and stay motivated in the process.
-You will also find printable goal-setting worksheets that are colorful and fun!
+Below, are four research-based steps for helping your child set effective goals, track progress, and stay motivated in the process.

 Step 1: Let Your Child Choose Her “Big Goal”